 L-Tyrosine is an amino acid that is used as a precursor for the synthesis of the catecholamines dopamine (DA) and norepinephrine (NE).
 DA and NE are depleted under stressful conditions, which can compromise cognitive function.
 L-Tyrosine supplementation may help alleviate acute stress-induced cognitive decline by restoring catecholamine levels in the brain.

-L-Tyrosine is an amino acid found in the diet that is metabolized to produce catecholamines such as dopamine and adrenaline.
-It is also used in the production of thyroid hormones.
+L-Tyrosine is an amino acid found in the diet that is metabolized to produce catecholamines such as dopamine (DA) and norepinephrine (NE).
+L-tyrosine is also used in the production of thyroid hormones.
 L-Tyrosine is often taken as a supplement to help increase catecholamine levels depleted during stressful or challenging conditions.
 It is taken as a free-form amino acid supplement, commonly alone or as part of weight loss or preworkout supplements.

-Studies in humans showing most anti-stress promise for acute supplemental L-Tyrosine use a dosage range of 100-150mg/kg bodyweight which can be taken 60 minutes before exercise; this is a dosage range of 9–13.5g for a 200lb person and 7-10g for a 150lb person.
+Studies in humans showing most anti-stress promise for acute supplemental L-Tyrosine use a dosage range of 100–150 mg/kg of bodyweight which can be taken 60 minutes before exercise; this is a dosage range of 9–13.5 g for a 200 lb person and 7–10 g for a 150 lb person.

 If using higher doses and finding digestive issues, this may be split into two doses separated by half an hour (30 and 60 minutes prior to acute stress).

 Unlock the full potential of Examine